kshamaramesh/Docker-Commands/README.md

  ```
  docker ps --format "{{.Names}}"
  ```
-The above command gives the names of the runnig containers
+The above command gives the names of the running containers